 - Engineering Jobs

 - Hospitality Jobs

 - Health and Medical Jobs (Registered Practitioner Nurses, Doctors)

 These results echo some of the findings of an earlier survey on job-seeker activity, in which construction, engineering, warehouse, procurement and manufacturing roles were seen as gaining popularity among the readily available workforce.

 Top 20 Jobs in Demand in Canada After Covid-19 Until 2024:

-According to the research on the Canadian Occupational Projection System (COPS), that forecast jobs demand by position between now and year 2024, there will be high demand in healthcare and medical sector due to aging demographics.
-The top 20 jobs in demand, according to COPS, is somewhat different to the CTV report (details below) — likely due to dates (2019-2024 for COPS versus 2019 for CTV report.)
+According to the research on the Canadian Occupational Projection System (COPS), which forecasts job demand by position between now and the year 2024, there will be high demand in the healthcare and medical sector due to aging demographics.
+The top 20 jobs in demand, according to COPS, are somewhat different from the CTV report (details below) — likely due to dates (2019-2024 for COPS versus 2019 for the CTV report.)